Transfer Learning for Kernel-based Regression: Preliminaries

-\subsection{Reproducing Kernel}
+\subsection{Reproducing kernel}

-KRR is one of the most powerful tools in machine learning, where the true target function is often believed to belong to a reproducing kernel Hilbert space (RKHS), and has become a time-proven popular mainstay in the literature of machine learning \citep{murphy2012machine}.
+KRR is one of the most powerful tools in machine learning, where the true target function is often assumed to belong to a reproducing kernel Hilbert space (RKHS), and has become a time-proven method in the literature of machine learning \citep{wahba1990spline,murphy2012machine}.